cjdaly/CompuCanvas-code/README.md

 #### Show2 with Weatherboard

 For CompuCanvas systems that incorporate the ODROID Show2 with WeatherBoard, see the [Show2-Eboogaloo repo](https://github.com/cjdaly/Show2-Eboogaloo).
 When the Show2 is placed behind the canvas, the text needs to be _big_ to be readable.
+It also helps to turn up the LCD backlight intensity.
 For example:

     cd ~/Show2-Eboogaloo
-    ./show2.sh siz7 fg2 /0/Hello fg3 /1/World
+    ./show2.sh siz7 blt255 fg2 /0/Hello fg3 /1/World

 #### Maxbotix Ultrasonic Rangefinder